 Hair Loss: Glossary

-hair-bearing scalp from the temple area and rotates it about 90 degrees to the
+hair-bearing scalp from the side of the scalp and rotates it 180 degrees to the

 front, forming a hairline.

 Keratin: A tough, fibrous, insoluble protein forming hair